pauldennis2/TextQuest/JsonApiDoc.md

 * removeFeature (feature name) - Removes **all** features with the given name.
 * changeRoomDescription (new description) - modify the description of the room
 * clearObstacle (obstacle name) - Clears **all** obstacles with the given name in the room.
+* takeDamage (damage amount) - the Hero takes some damage.
+No message is printed.
+See takeTypedDamage, takeSourcedDamage, takeTypedSourcedDamage.

 #### MultiParam Events